How to Start Your Own LLC in Delaware - Complete Guide

 Optional IRS Elections

-An LLC can elect to be taxed as a corporation:
+LLP may choose to be taxed like a corporation:

 Annual Franchise Tax: